Marcelo2691/Marcelo2691/README.md

 ### Hi there 👋
-- 👨‍🎓 I’m currently finishing my Bachelor's Degree;
+- 👨‍🎓 I’m currently finishing my Master's Degree;
 - ☎ +351 969258237
 - ✅ My linkedin: https://www.linkedin.com/in/msp99/
 - 💬 Ask me about anything at msantospereira1999@gmail.com
-- 🏛 Right now im doing an internship at Xpand IT in the Business intelligence unit
+- 🏛 Right now im working on a migration from on-premises to cloud for a major portuguese brand with Microsft Azure Stack